Facing the media can sometimes be intimidating; the camera glare and journalists tough questions can make anyone fumble.

 Media Training of Senior Management is crucial since we are always looking for media interview opportunities across all editorial desks, including, business, environment, fashion, social, technology among others.

-We believe that media training goes beyond advising the client on what to wear during an interview and how to sit.
+Furthermore, we believe that media training goes beyond advising the client on what to wear during an interview and how to sit.
 We also delve deeper and paint a realistic picture in order to better prepare the client.

 Since we want all our media interviews to be successful and memorable, here are some of the useful do’s and don’t we always share with clients before any media interview: